 Step 2 – Pointing Domain Name To Your VPS

-Point your domain name to the VPS ip address.
-You can use the DNS Management provided by your domain name registrar or the website where you have purchase the domain name.
-E.g on Namecheap, we access Domain List and create a new A records pointing to the server ip address.
-The easiest way is to use Linode DNS Manager if you have purchase a Linode VPS, it will create the A records for you on the go.
+Point your domain name to the VPS IP address.
+You can use the DNS Management provided by your domain name registrar or the website where you have purchased the domain name.
+E.g on Namecheap, we access Domain List and create new A records pointing to the server IP address.
+The easiest way is to use Linode DNS Manager if you have purchased a Linode VPS, it will create the A records for you on the go.
 Find out how to setup Linode DNS and all you need is just change the nameservers below

 Step 2 – Access via SSH Console